 “Yes, seriously,” she replied with a measured firmness that instantly silenced the lingering whispers of agreement coming from the other sections.
 “I hate to make such rules in a high school group such as this, but it needs to be done.
 Are there any other questions?”
 No one made a sound, and Nora slouched down in her seat, disgruntled and wishing desperately that class would end soon so she could seek out Kelly and Lucas.

 “Excellent,” Ms. Steinke said, this time marginally more pleasant as she walked briskly over to the piano, where she picked up an ominously thick stack of papers and began passing them out to the class.
 “Here’s the syllabus and a list of the classroom rules and expectations.
-I know you can all read so I won’t go through it word for word, but if you would all flip for a moment to the third page”
+I know you can all read so I won’t go through it word for word, but if you would all flip for a moment to the third page…”

 One of the freshman piccolos passed a portion of the stack to Nora, who grabbed one and passed it on without much thought.
 She began flipping through the surprisingly severe-looking syllabus, reading it over with a growing sense of dismay at every word she read.
+There were rules for everything.

+No food in the band room…

+No gum…

+In the previous years, the only rules had been to show up to class, play when you were supposed to, and do not throw drumsticks across the room (needless to say, Mr. Cotter had put an end to percussion section’s brainchild, Flying Drumsticks Friday, very quickly).

+No doing other homework during band…

+No talking during music rehearsal…

+Clearly, those days were now far behind Nora and the others.

+No talking when the director is talking…

+Stay in your assigned seat…

+This was nothing like the band she was used to.

 Be prepared for written tests and playing tests and the director’s discretion…